collapsed-stacks/startups/questions/12021/using-data-from-other-company-s-white-papers-blog-posts.md

 - posted by: [Jeff O'Neill](https://stackexchange.com/users/46273/jeff-o-neill) on 2017-01-30
 - score: 1

-<p>Yes, you can do this.
+Yes, you can do this.
 Intellectual property rights do not prevent you from using any public information or facts.
-You don't even need to cite them, though it probably makes sense to do so.</p>
+You don't even need to cite them, though it probably makes sense to do so.

-<p>Copying even short amounts of text from another white paper could be copyright infringement so make sure not to do that.</p>
+Copying even short amounts of text from another white paper could be copyright infringement so make sure not to do that.

-<p>Also, there is some gray area about copying large compilations of facts (e.g., a phone book) but it doesn't sound like you are doing anything close to that.</p>
+Also, there is some gray area about copying large compilations of facts (e.g., a phone book) but it doesn't sound like you are doing anything close to that.